-Life Changing Labs presents Cornell's first ever Make-a-thon, bringing together engineers, designers, and business students to hack and build to propose life changing solutions using rapid prototyping techniques.
+Life Changing Labs presents Cornell's second annual Make-A-Thon, bringing together engineers, designers, and business students to hack and build life changing solutions using rapid prototyping techniques.
 All making will be done in an open collaborative environment to incubate innovative ideas.

 Cornell University, Ithaca NY

 Check out the projects from last year (February 19-21, 2016): http://www.lifechangingmakeathon.com/2016

 February 25, 2017

 10:00am Hack & Make #1

 1:00pm Hack & Make #2